Robert McFerrin: The Metropolitan Opera

 McFerrin had distinguished himself in singing competitions earlier in life, but in 1953 he eclipsed these honors by winning the Metropolitan Opera's "Auditions of the Air", the first African-American to do so.
 During this time, it was usual for the winner of the "Auditions of the Air" to receive six months' training and a contract to sing at the Met.
-McFerrin received 13 months training but did not receive a contract.
-Helen L. Phillips, an African American lyric soprano, who had sung as a substitute chorus member for a Met Opera in 1947, is the only known African American singer to precede him.
+McFerrin received 13 months' training, but did not receive a contract.
+Helen L. Phillips, an African-American lyric soprano who had sung as a substitute chorus member for a Met Opera in 1947, is the only known African-American singer to precede him.

 In 1950 the Metropolitan Opera came under the leadership of Rudolf Bing, who was determined to formally integrate the Met's casting of singers.
 Marian Anderson made history during Bing's tenure as the first African-American lead hired to sing on the Met stage.
 McFerrin followed with his Met debut in the same month, on January 27, 1955.
 Thus, McFerrin became the first black man to sing at the Metropolitan Opera.
-Rarely stated in the great publicity surrounding Marian Anderson's accomplishment is the fact that McFerrin was already engaged to make his debut when Anderson received her contract.
-With his Rigoletto in 1956 McFerrin became the first African-American in history to sing a title role at the Met.
-In addition, McFerrin was the first African-American to sing at both the Metropolitan Opera and New York City Opera.
+Rarely stated in the great publicity surrounding Anderson's accomplishment is the fact that McFerrin was already engaged to make his debut when she received her contract.
+With his Rigoletto in 1956, McFerrin became the first African-American in history to sing a title role at the Met.
+He was also the first African-American to sing at both the Metropolitan Opera and New York City Opera.
 He achieved the same distinction with his Rigoletto in Naples at the San Carlo Opera in 1956.

 McFerrin's debut role at the Met was Amonasro, the Ethiopian king, in Aida.
 He sang for three years at the Metropolitan Opera, seven times as Amonasro, once as Valentin in Faust and twice in the title role of Rigoletto.

 Concerned with the uncertainty of his future in New York, McFerrin resigned his position at the Met in favor of his chances in Hollywood.
-After 1958 McFerrin appeared no more at the Metropolitan Opera.
+After 1958, he did not appear at the Metropolitan Opera.